 Benzodiazepines can be detected by various testing methods.
 Saliva drug tests are best for detecting very recent use or for impairment.
 Urine tests detect drug use in the last few days.
 A hair follicle test offers the longest history but can’t be used until a week after drug usage.

+How Long Do Benzodiazepines Stay in Your System?
 The following is an estimated range of detection times for Benzodiazepines using the three main types of drug test:

 For more information of drug tests for Benzodiazepines, please contact Zoom Testing.